Senna (film): Home media

 In Japan and Brazil, the film was released on DVD and Blu-ray Disc on 21 and 24 March 2011, respectively.
 On 11 October it was released onto home media in the UK and was released on 6 March 2012 in the United States.

-Two versions of the film were released, one in cinemas, DVD, Netflix, iTunes, and Blu-ray Disc.
-The other is only available in the United Kingdom in double-layered Blu-ray Disc, extending the length of the film to 162 minutes, with more interviews and insider information.
+Two versions of the film were released.
+The primary version lasts 106 minutes and is widely available.
+A 162-minute version is only available on Blu-ray releases in certain territories (notably Italy, although a similar special feature appears on the UK version), and includes more interviews and insider information.

-The film had a special limited box set edition, that provided the DVD of the film, a double-layered Blu-Ray Disc and a model of one of Senna's racing cars.
+A special limited-series box set included a model of Senna's John Player Special Team Lotus car.

 Reception

 Critical response

-Senna received critical acclaim from critics.
+Senna received critical acclaim.
 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 93% based on 122 reviews, and an average rating of 7.92/10.
 The website's critical consensus reads, "Even for filmgoers who aren't racing fans, Senna offers heart-pounding thrills -- and heartbreaking emotion."
-Dan Jolin of Empire Magazine gave the film 4 stars out of 5 and stated that it is "ambitiously constructed, deeply compelling, thrilling and in no way only for those who like watching cars drive in circles".
+Dan Jolin of Empire gave the film 4 stars out of 5 and stated that it is "ambitiously constructed, deeply compelling, thrilling and in no way only for those who like watching cars drive in circles".
 Steve Rose, writing in The Guardian, also gave the film a 4 out of 5, and praised the fact that "with so much recorded footage of Formula One available, it has been possible to fashion Senna's story as a live action drama rather than a posthumous documentary.
 We're not so much hearing what happened in the past as seeing it happen before our eyes."

-Alain Prost was highly critical of the film and its depiction of his relationship with Senna as he felt it did not adequately explore the way their relationship changed from rivals to friends in the final months of Senna's life.
-In an interview, Julian Jakobi, who was Senna and Prost's manager, explained that the movie understated the role of Honda in the relationship, namely, Prost was a McLaren man and Senna was a Honda man as they brought together to McLaren, and thus they had different power bases to get things done off the track.
+The New York Times' Stephen Holden praised the film as "a considerable feat of editing" that "virtually puts you in the lap of its subject," but cautioned that because of the density of Formula One history and jargon, viewers unfamiliar with Formula One could still be confused by certain episodes in the narrative, such as the controversy over Williams' electronic driver aids.